-To request an extension without penalty for turning in all work, contact the Registrar's Office in writing before or on the due date.
+To request an extension without penalty, fill in the online course extension form (found on our website under Current Students tab) and submit it to the Registrar on or before the due date.
 If an additional extension is necessary, it must be requested before or on the expiration date of the previous extension.